Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Do you need a TV licence?
 No, if any of these apply:

 You use catch-up services excluding the BBC iPlayer and do not watch live television.
 EVER.
 No exceptions.
+Even live television on Netflix and Amazon Prime is included now, as they’ve recently updated the terms.

 This means if you only watch television shows and movies after they have been shown on live television, and download or stream them via a catch-up service, excluding the BBC iPlayer, you do not need a TV licence.
 You can use catch-up services from ITV, Channel 4, and Channel 5 without a TV licence as long as you are not watching live TV on them.